usdoj-crt/beta-ada/_pages/law-and-regs/title-iii-regulations.md

 **Enactment of the ADA and Issuance of the 1991 Regulations**

 On July 26, 1990, President George H.W.
-Bush signed into law the ADA, a comprehensive civil rights law prohibiting discrimination on the basis of disability.
+Bush signed into law the ADA, a comprehensive civil rights law prohibiting discrimination on the basis of disability{% fn 1 %}.
 The ADA broadly protects the rights of individuals with disabilities in employment, access to State and local government services, places of public accommodation, transportation, and other important areas of American life.
 The ADA also requires newly designed and constructed or altered State and local government facilities, public accommodations, and commercial facilities to be readily accessible to and usable by individuals with disabilities.
 42 U.S.C.
 12101 **et seq**.
 Section 306(a) of the ADA directs the Secretary of Transportation to issue regulations for demand responsive or fixed route systems operated by private entities not primarily engaged in the business of transporting people (sections 302(b)(2)(B) and (C)) and for private entities that are primarily engaged in the business of transporting people (section 304). *See* 42 U.S.C.
 12182(b), 12184, 12186(a).
 Section 306(b) directs the Attorney General to promulgate regulations to carry out the provisions of the rest of title III.
 42 U.S.C.
 12186(b).

 Title II applies to State and local government entities, and, in Subtitle A, protects qualified individuals with disabilities from discrimination on the basis of disability in services, programs, and activities provided by State and local government entities.
 Title II extends the prohibition on discrimination established by section 504 of the Rehabilitation Act of 1973, as amended, 29 U.S.C.
 794 (section 504), to all activities of State and local governments regardless of whether these entities receive Federal financial assistance.
 42 U.S.C.
 12131–65.